yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 #### Why not blocking JS at the bottom

-Sending your non-essential scripts as blocking scripts at the bottom of the page was also a popular mitigation technique to prevent blocking scripts from slowing down you first render.
-It was born in an age where `defer` and `async` did not exist, and to be fare, was significantly better than the alternative: blocking scripts at the top of the page.
+Sending your non-essential scripts as blocking scripts at the bottom of the page used to be a popular mitigation technique to prevent blocking scripts from slowing down first render.
+It was born in an age where `defer` and `async` did not exist, and to be fair, was significantly better than the alternative: blocking scripts at the top of the page.

-With that said, it's not necessarily the best option.
-A few downsides:
+With that said, it's not necessarily the best option, and has some downsides:

 * While not as bad as blocking the HTML parser and DOM creation at the top of the document, blocking scripts at the bottom of the page still